minyzc/webpython/readme.txt

 Git is a version control system.
-Git is software.
-dev test
+Greating a new branch is quick AND simple.